Lyceion/CoreCheat-CSGO-Reborn/Project_OpenSource/CoreCheat-CSGO-Reborn-master/README.md

     - NoHands (Removes hand model from screen.)
     - BunnyHop (Jump like a bunny.)
     - BunnyHop settings.
     - View FOV (Incrases your view angle.)
-[Disabled for security reasons]
     - Recoil Control System (RCS: No weapon recoil.)
     - Grenade Trajectory (Shows bombs throwing ways.)
-[Disabled for security reasons]
     - Engine Radar (You can see player s location on csgo map.)
     - AutoPistol (Spray like machine guns in pistol.)
     - Triggerbot (Shoots peaple when he is on your crosshair.)
     - Triggerbot settings
     - Visible Chams (People are painted.
 So It s easy to see now...)
     - Chams Settings
+    - Aimbot (FINALLY!)

     Fully Legit Features:
     - DeadESP (Shows enemy positions when u are dead.
 (This is for giving infos.))